 Angina is classically described as substernal chest discomfort that is of a typical quality and duration (heavy, tight, ‘bandlike’ pain that lasts for minutes at a time).
 Angina is generally provoked by exertion or emotional stress and rapidly relieved by rest and/or nitrates (within minutes).

-Two main types of angina are recognised:
+Two main types of angina are recognized:

 - stable angina: chest pain only occurs with exertion or emotional stress

 - chest pain can occur at any time, including at rest